 - The District's systems of financial control tightly limit direct access to cash and securities by anyone in the District.
-All property tax and state funding transactions and more than 98% of federal money transactions are handled directly by the King County Treasurer's Office.
+All property tax and state funding transactions and more than 100% of federal money transactions are handled directly by the King County Treasurer's Office.
 Together these sources represent 90+% of all receipts. - The Washington Schools Risk Management Pool provides a Blanket Liability Endorsement for all District employees in the amount of \$25,000 per occurrence for money and securities crimes.
-Further, all employees are covered with a \$250,000 Blanket Employee Dishonesty and Faithful Performance Coverage Endorsement. - Beyond blanket protection, the District specifically bonds the Superintendent, Chief of Finance and Operations, Director of Finance, Director of Purchasing and Director of Budget for \$50,000 through The Hartford Company. - 3.
+Further, all employees are covered with a \$250,000 Blanket Employee Dishonesty and Faithful Performance Coverage Endorsement. - Beyond blanket protection, the District specifically bonds the Superintendent, Chief of Finance and Operations, Exec Director of Finance and Building Support, Director of Finance, Director of Purchasing, and Director of Payroll for \$50,000 through The Hartford Company. - 3.
 The Superintendent shall not subject plant and equipment to improper wear and tear or insufficient maintenance.